Grants and Awards

 Fox HBCU Media Alliance Fellowship in Project Involve: $10,000 awarded to a Project Involve Fellow.
 The 2013 fellowship was awarded to Nekisa Cooper for her film Bolo.

 Millennium Fast Track Fellowship: $10,000 awarded to a narrative feature in the Fast Track Program.
+The 2013 Fellowship was awarded to Third Girl from the Left, produced by Vincent Harris and Amy Hobby.
 The 2012 fellowship was awarded to Lee, produced by Angela Lee and Mollye Asher.

 Sony Diversity Fellowship: $10,000 awarded to a Project Involve Fellow.
 The 2012 fellowship was awarded to Mason Richards.

 LMU SFTV Fellowship: $10,000 awarded to a Loyola Marymount graduate in the Screenwriting Lab.
 The 2012 fellowship was awarded to Jenniffer Castillo for her screenplay Undocumented.

 Chaz and Roger Ebert Directing Fellowship: $10,000 awarded to a Film Independent Fellow.
 The 2012 fellowship was awarded to Katie Fairfax-Wright and Malika Zouhali-Worrall for their film Call Me Kuchu (Documentary Lab).
 The 2013 fellowship was awarded to Melissa Haizlip for her film Mr. Soul (Project Involve).

 Giorgio Armani Directing Fellowship: $10,000 awarded to a Film Independent Documentary Lab Fellow.
 The 2012 fellowship was awarded to The Evolution of Grace Lee Boggs, directed by Grace Lee.